myahmadian/PhoneInventoryPro/README.md

 License
 This project is licensed under the MIT License; see the LICENSE file for details.

-Contact
+Contact:
-Alireza Ahmadian
+    - Alireza Ahmadian
-alireza.ahmadian69@gmail.com
+    - alireza.ahmadian69@gmail.com
-www.linkedin.com/in/ahmadian-alireza
+    - www.linkedin.com/in/ahmadian-alireza

 Project Link: https://github.com/myahmadian/PhoneInventoryPro